 The Bay View Association is very excited to welcome and introduce you to Gretchen Rush as the new Tennis Director for our summer program.
-She brings with her a love of the game and a philosophy the embodies the Bay View spirit of recreation: “(players) play their best when they are playing for the pure joy of the game”.
+She brings with her a love of the game and a philosophy that embodies the Bay View spirit of recreation: “(players) play their best when they are playing for the pure joy of the game”.
 But it’s not just her approach that is impressive.
 Gretchen has had a long career in tennis that goes back to her early years and continues today as a teacher and coach of the sport.

 Highlights from Gretchen’s competitive career include World Junior Champion in 1982.
 As a college player, Gretchen was a four-time All-American player at Trinity University.
 She was the College Women's Player of the Year in 1984 and 1985 and received the Arthur Ashe Award for Sportsmanship in 1985.